Bassab03/mathbot/README.md

 5. Press `Create App`.

-6. Now go back to the GitHub repository and click 'Clone or download' and then 'Download ZIP'.
+6. Now go back to the GitHub repository and click `Clone or download` and then `Download ZIP`.

 7. Go into your file explorer, unZIP the file somewhere on your computer and go into the folder.

 8. Next, open `config.json` in a plain text editor.

-9. Go back to the page of your app on https://discordapp.com/developers.
+9. Go back to the page of your app on <https://discordapp.com/developers>.

 10. Copy the number next to `Client ID` and paste it over `ClientIDGoesHere` in `config.json`.